TheUnsocialEngineer/Antiland/README.md

 ```

-below is a very basic example for logging in and registering a hello command
+Below is a very basic example for logging in and registering a hello command
 which when ran will send hello world into the chat and register a debug command
 which will send a message to the channel of your choice